sergiorico/backend/docs/dev-docs/getting-started.md

 #### java 8
 Java 8 (SDK & JRE) is required.
 Almost all os have a standard way of installing and upgrading java.
 These guides may work for you, but ideally you should look it up.

-Test if you already have java 8 by running:
+Test if you already have java 8 by running (any os):
  - JRE: `java -version`
  - SDK: `javac -version`